omarvaldez5/tidytuesday/README.md

 Always looking for feedback, feel free to contact me via [Twitter](https://twitter.com/valdezdata)

 UPDATE: Since April 18th, 2022, I'll use Python for TidyTuesday.
-You can find R code in 2022/r_codes
+You can find past codes in 2022/r_codes